Statesville Dental Bonding

 Despite being incredibly versatile, there are certain situations in which bonding may not be the best solution.
 Bonding cannot be used to fix significant damage, especially when the health of your teeth is compromised.
 It cannot be used to fix large gaps where your bite is significantly impacted.
 Bonding may also not be recommended if you grind or clench your teeth.
 While it is an effective cosmetic treatment, it is not the strongest solution.

 Grinding and clenching, in addition to oral habits like nail biting, can damage it.
-In these situations, you may need to consider an alternative treatment such as veneers or crowns.
+In these situations, you may need to consider an alternative treatment such as dental veneers, dental crowns, or porcelain crowns.
 In cases of large gaps that affect your bite, you may need to consider orthodontic treatment.
 With a consultation, we can go over your goals and examine your mouth to help you choose the best solution.

 Bonding is not the strongest treatment available.
 Therefore, it does need to be taken care of to ensure that it lasts.
 If you bite your nails or have a tendency to use your teeth to open packages, it is highly recommended that you try to break these habits.